chris7444/ansible-docker-ucp/README.md

 ## Required Versions

-The following software versions were used the playbooks described in later sections.
+The following software versions were used to test the playbooks that are described in later sections.
 Other version may work but have not been tested.

 - Ansible 2.2
 - Docker EE 17.06
 - Red Hat Enterprise Linux 7.3 and 7.4
-- VMWare ESXi 6.5.0 + vCenter 6.5.0
+- VMWare ESXi 6.5.0 and vCenter 6.5.0
 - HPE SimpliVity OmniStack 3.7.1.60